 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Symptoms are often vague and nonspecific.
-The patient may complain of numbness, tingling, or burning of the plantar foot and distal toes or in the perimalleolar area.1-3,5 As the condition progresses, patients may complain of pain that awakens them at night or more proximal pain in their calf.1,3 Intrinsic foot muscle atrophy may rarely be seen in chronic and severe cases.1,3 Medial plantar and lateral plantar neuropathy present similarly with intermittent foot pain along with numbness and tingling that is worse with activity.4,7 Neuropathy of the deep peroneal, medial, and intermediate dorsal cutaneous nerves presents with symptoms of pain over the dorsal foot, numbness, and paresthesias.4,5 Calcaneal neuropathy presents with heel pain and numbness.
+Symptoms are often nonspecific and include numbness, tingling, or burning of the plantar foot and distal toes or perimalleolar area.1,10 As the condition progresses, pain may disrupt sleep and radiate proximally.1 Intrinsic foot muscle atrophy may rarely be seen in severe and/or chronic cases.1,10 Medial and lateral plantar neuropathies present similarly with intermittent foot pain and paresthesias, exacerbated by activity.11 Neuropathy of the deep peroneal, medial, and intermediate dorsal cutaneous nerves presents with symptoms of pain, numbness, and paresthesias over the dorsal foot.
+Calcaneal neuropathy presents with heel pain and numbness.6,11

-Shoes should be inspected, particularly when considering anterior tarsal tunnel syndrome, an entrapment of the deep peroneal nerve under the extensor retinaculum of the ankle, or medial and intermediate dorsal cutaneous neuropathy.
+Shoes can be inspected for wear pattern, particularly when considering anterior tarsal tunnel syndrome, an entrapment of the deep peroneal nerve under the extensor retinaculum of the ankle, or medial and intermediate dorsal cutaneous neuropathy.
 Medial heel wear pattern can indicate excessive pronation.